JustFixNYC/hpd-graph-fun/README.md

 ### Using a web browser

-An alternative is to use `hpd json` to export a portfolio as JSON, and then visualize the graph using a web browser.
+An alternative is to use `hpd website` to export the largest portfolios as a static website.

 To do this, you will also need [yarn][] and [nodejs][].